Mafia (party game): Online play

 Mafia can also be played online.
 Games can be played on IRC channels, where a bot assumes the role of a game moderator and the interaction of players is conducted via textual communication.

-Playing mafia-like games online opens the possibility of long lasting games, such as the ones on forums.
-In such games, one day in real life usually corresponds to one day within the game, so players log in each morning to see who was killed during the night phase.

-Online games have several advantages.
-There is no need to gather many people in the same room, so organizing and playing a game of Mafia is faster and more convenient.
-Removing the human moderator and the need for players to close their eyes removes the possibility of accidental revelation of information.
-Online play also allows role mechanics which would be too cumbersome to use in a physical version of the game.

-A drawback of online play is the lack of direct face-to-face communication, which many consider the most important aspect of Mafia.
-Some sites organize Mafia games with web cams, so that face-to-face communication is preserved.
-The long lasting online mafia games that are usually played via online forums do not necessarily have this drawback.
-People who communicate via forums usually do not know each other in real life.

-In a traditional Mafia game, all of the players are in one room.
-There is no way to communicate with another player in private.
-With online games, this is not the case.
-Many Mafia game forums and game sites have rules that mandate that only one channel of communication must be used for all game related discussion.

 Artificial intelligence

 Werewolf is a subject of artificial intelligence research due to its unique features such as persuasion and deception.
 The game requires several AI technologies such as multi-agent coordination, intentional reading, and understanding of the theory of mind.

 Deep learning has been used in an attempt to develop agents that can win the game as werewolves or as villagers.
 Regular expressions have been used to parse utterance logs for divulgence (or "coming-out" as a role) and decision information, although one difficulty has been that a statement such as "Player A is a werewolf" could be based on either the player's ability (e.g. as seer) or just speculation.

+Incidents

+In June 2006, a Rockingham County, New Hampshire school inquiry was launched after a parent complained of the traumatic effects classroom Mafia was having on her daughter in the fifth grade, complaining that the child had "sleepless nights, crying before bed because she's afraid that she'll sleep walk and relive the tragic events they talked about in class".
+Davidoff responded that as a parent who had studied child psychology for 25 years, he felt that the game could "teach kids to distinguish right from wrong", and that the positive message of being honest could overcome the negative effects of an "evil narrator" moderating the game as if it were a scary story.
+The incident led to the resignation of a teacher.